Position Discontinuation and Staff Transition

-The receiving unit should work with the releasing unit and the Division of Human Resources to provide a smooth transition for the redeployed staff member.
-In some cases, the receiving unit will receive into its own budget from the releasing unit some or all of the pay continuation payments that would have been paid to the staff member >(see Section I.E).
+The receiving unit should work with the releasing unit and Human Resources to provide a smooth transition for the redeployed staff member.
+In some cases, the receiving unit will receive into its own budget from the releasing unit some or all of the pay continuation payments that would have been paid to the staff member (Section 628.1E).
 These payments may be used to offset salary and/or training expenses.

-The Division of Human Resources is available for consultation with the releasing unit during planning for transition and preparation for notifying individuals of the discontinuation of their positions.
-The Division of Human Resources will coordinate the provision of career transition services to staff affected by this policy and the University's relationship with external providers of career transition services (see Section IV.C).
+Human Resources is available for consultation with the releasing unit during planning for transition and preparation for notifying individuals of the discontinuation of their positions.
+Human Resources will coordinate the provision of career transition services to staff affected by this policy and the University's relationship with external providers of career transition services (Section 628.4E).

 A staff member whose position is being discontinued may receive the following benefits under this policy:

 In order to receive the pay continuation payments (described below), you must execute the Release in the form provided by the University.
 The Release shall include, among other items, a release of all employment-related claims and other claims against the University and all related parties that may, by law, be released.
 Pay continuation payments will begin on the date of the revocation period for the Release or the separation date, whichever is later.
 If you violate the terms of the Release, the pay continuation payments will cease.